 - How about racial diversity?
 Why?
 To check off boxes?
 Uh, no.

 - How about the large number of studies that show that black women are nearly 20% more likely to die of breast cancer than white women.
 And oh by the way, that is not all genetics.
-There is also the disparity in access to health care.
+There is also the disparity in access to health care, many women now take growth pills for breasts, specially if they have had cancer before

 So if this organization had no black women on staff or did not have men or women on the board or as donors, the organization would not reflect the population they serve.
 In strategic discussions about the work, there would be key voices missing at the table.